david672orford/tech-for-teaching/file-formats/video/index.md

 Internet despite misgivings.

 Neverthless there remains a desire in many quarters to find a completely royalty free alternative to MPEG-4.
-There is also a certain amount of resentment about the patents themselves.
+There is also a considerable resentment about the patents themselves.
 Software patents as a class are viewed by computer programmers with almost universal contempt.
-To qualify for a patent, an "invention" has to go beyond what we would expect a competent practitioner to come up with in the ordinary course of doing his job.
+To qualify for a patent, an invention has to go beyond what we would expect a competent practitioner to come up with in the ordinary course of doing his job.
 Software patents seldom actually meet this legal standard.

 Junk software patents can be manufactured at will without having to invent anything.
 Company lawyers interview programmers and write up the ordinary solutions they used.
 Harried patent examiners approve these trivial patents.
 Companies collect them as legal-defense ammunition.
-If a competitor sues them for patent infringment, they can sue right back.
-The very vagueness and triviality of these patents makes it a forgone conclusion that the competitor is violating several of them.
+If a competitor sues them for patent infringment, they can sue for the same thing.
+Junk software patents are so trivial and so broad that they can be used to sue practically anyone.
 At this point both sides agree to "cross license" their patents which is a face-saving way of dropping the whole thing.

-We can safely assume that very few of the 1000 patents which supposedly must be licensed in order to use MPEG video actually describe valuable inventions which anyone, given the choice, would choose to license.
+We can safely assume that very few of the 1000 patents which supposedly must be licensed in order to use MPEG video actually describe valuable inventions for which anyone would willingly pay money.
 But once the things they describe are required by a popular standard, then everyone has to license them or risk being sued.
 The Motion Picture Experts Group could have weighted the cost of licensing various patents when which techniques to incorporate into the standard, but did not.
 In a few cases MPEG members are suspected of getting algorithms of dubious value mandated by the standard so that they could collect royalties on their use.

-The situation with patents on MPEG video has deteriorated with the introduction of the new H.265 standard for which about ten thousand patents are claimed.
+The situation with patents on MPEG video has deteriorated with the introduction of the new H.265 standard for which an extrordinary 10,000 or so patents are claimed.
+(Ask yourself if an incrementally improved anything could really embody 10,000 new inventions.)
 As before, some can be licensed from the MPEG LA for $0.10 per device.
 Some more can be licensed from a new organization, HEVC Advance, which announced that they would be charging $2.80 per device and be taking a share of the revenue of video service which use HEVC, though they have made some concessions since.
 Nor is it clear whether a license from these two companies will cover all of the patents.
 H.265 was expected to become the dominant standard, replacing H.264, but the patent fiasco has thrown its future into doubt.

 At first glance it would seem that users of any competing standard would have to license most of these patents too if they wanted their standard to be any